abelectronicsuk/ABElectronics_CLI/iopi_python/README.md

 Write a value to the selected port or pin; For each pin 0 = logic low, 1 = logic high; If a port has been selected the value can be 0 to 255.
 If a pin has been selected the value can be 0 or 1;  e.g., '-w 1 -n 3' will set pin 3 to be logic high.

 ```-d --direction=value```
-set port or pin direction; For each pin 0 = output, 1 = input; If a port has been selected the value can be 0 to 255.
+set port or pin direction; For each pin, 0 = output, 1 = input; If a port has been selected the value can be 0 to 255.
 If a pin has been selected the value can be 0 or 1;  e.g., '-d 1 -n 3' will set pin 3 to be an input.

 ```-i --invert=value```
-invert the selected port or pin; For each pin 0 = normal, 1 = inverted; If a port has been selected the value can be 0 to 255.
+invert the selected port or pin; For each pin, 0 = normal, 1 = inverted; If a port has been selected the value can be 0 to 255.
 If a pin has been selected the value can be 0 or 1;  e.g., '-i 1 -n 3' will set pin 3 to be inverted.

 ```-u --pullup=value```
 Set the internal 100K pull-up resistors for the selected port or pin; 1 = enabled, 0 = disabled; If a port has been selected the value can be 0 to 255.
 If a pin has been selected the value can be 0 or 1;  e.g., '-u 1 -n 3' will enable the pull-up resistor for pin 3.